 Safer Diver Program

 IANTD believes individual diver responsibilities are developed through rigorous skill refinement and experience in the water.
-Vigorous instruction with a strong student / Instructor relationship, enhancing a transfer of the diving responsibility to the student, is the essence of our teaching philosophy.
+Vigorous instruction with a strong student / Instructor relationship, enhancing a transfer of the diving responsibility to the student, is the essence of IANTD's teaching philosophy.

 Program Development & Refinement